SuperOfficeDocs/superoffice-docs/user-guide/en/custom-objects/udef/page-1-fields.md

 ---
 uid: help-en-page-1-fields
-title: page 1 fields web
+title: Select page 1 fields
-description: page 1 fields web
+description: Select page 1 fields
 author: SuperOffice RnD
 so.date: 06.29.2022
+keywords: udef, custom field
-keywords: Settings and maintenance so.topic: help
+so.topic: help
 language: en
 ---

 # Select page 1 fields

+> [!NOTE]
+> This feature is not available if your organization uses customized screen layouts.

 Among the user-defined fields that are displayed in the **More** tabs in SuperOffice CRM, you can choose *three* that will function as page 1 fields (so called because they are displayed on the "first page" in their respective screens).